 What does Health Care Reform mean for you?

-What's important to share with your clients is that, for most of them, no major changes are needed, and having "grandfathered" plans will minimize the ACA's impact for many of them.
+For most of your clients, no major changes are needed, and having "grandfathered" plans will minimize the ACA's impact for many of them.

 Keep essential pediatric dental benefits separate from medical for greater savings and value.

-The ACA requires employers with fewer than 50 employees (or fewer than 100 employees in some states) to offer a medical plan consisting of 10 essential health benefits, including pediatric dental benefits.
+The ACA requires employers with fewer than 50 employees (or fewer than 100 employees in some states) to offer a medical plan containing 10 essential health benefits, including pediatric dental benefits.

 However, pediatric dental benefits don't have to be embedded with the other essential health benefits in a medical plan.
 In fact, we believe it's better if dental benefits are not embedded in a medical plan.
 Here's why.

-While some of your small business clients will decide to offer their benefits through an exchange, they may be able to find a broader selection of plan designs, including ACA-compliant benefits, outside the state exchange marketplace.
+While some of your small business clients will decide to offer their benefits through an exchange, they may be able to find a broader selection of plan designs, including ACA-compliant benefits, outside the exchanges or marketplaces.

 Maintaining dental benefits may require the least amount of change.

-Fully insured dental benefits offered through stand-alone dental carriers, like MetLife, are largely exempt from the requirements of the ACA if the dental plan qualifies as an excepted benefit under HIPAA rules.
+Fully insured dental benefits offered through stand-alone dental carriers, like MetLife, are largely exempt from the requirements of the ACA if the dental plan qualifies as an excepted benefit under the ACA.

-That's why we will be adding the pediatric dental benefit requirements to our small employer dental benefit plans and selling group dental products on select public marketplaces beginning October 1, 2013 for January 1, 2014 effective dates.
+That's why we added the pediatric dental benefit requirements to our small employer dental benefit plans and started selling group dental products on select public marketplaces over the past few years.